-Savings are always tough, especially when you are new to them and are beginning your savings journey.
-Chances are that you’re either a student, or someone who has just started to earn, and you’re low on cash after your expenses even without saving some money.
+Saving is always tough, especially when you are new to them and are beginning your savings journey.
+If you are wondering how to start saving as a beginner, chances are that you’re either a student, or someone who has just started to earn, and you’re low on cash after your expenses even without saving some money.

 So putting some money aside regularly in this state sounds pretty much impossible.
 Right?
 Wrong!
 You can start saving money no matter how much you earn or how much your expenses are.

 Let’s clear a myth about savings right away: savings can be effective even if you don’t save a huge chunk of your salary or pocket money.
 You can save small amounts, and as long as you do it regularly with discipline, your savings pot will surely add up!

 Here are a few personal finance tips that will help you put aside money regularly, even if you aren’t able to save a lot in one go!